 If the insurance company finds you should still be able to do your prior job despite the limitations in your RFC, you will be denied disability benefits.
 However, if the insurance company determines you are unable to do your past work, then they must evaluate your claim to determine whether there is other work you can do.

-If you are unable to work as a result of chronic liver disease, you should consult with an experienced long term disability attorney.
-Unfortunately, long term disability carriers do not make it easy for disabled claimants to receive the benefits that they deserve.
-If your chronic liver disease makes it impossible for you to work and you have been denied your long term disability benefits, the legal team at Ortiz Law Firm can help you cut through the red tape and fight for your disability benefits no matter where you live in the United States.
-Give us a call today to discuss your claim at (888) 321-8131.
+Unfortunately, long-term disability carriers do not make it easy for disabled claimants to receive the benefits that they deserve.
+If your chronic liver disease makes it impossible for you to work and you have been denied your long-term disability benefits, the legal team at Ortiz Law Firm can help you cut through the red tape and fight for your disability benefits.
+We represent claimants nationwide and there are no fees unless there is a recovery.
+Call us today at (888) 321-8131 to discuss your claim.